This post contains affiliate links. Please see our disclosure policy.

 The two most common types of whey protein include whey protein concentrate and whey protein isolate.
 It is often said that isolate is easier to digest, but it ultimately comes down to personal preference.

-Whey isolate is further processed to remove most lactose, so it is typically the best option for those with lactose intolerance.
+Whey isolate is further processed to remove most lactose.
+It’s typically the best option for those with lactose intolerance.

 Benefits of Whey Protein Supplements